Your Aalto User Account is one of the most important things to have while you study at Aalto University Open University

 Registration, payments and rules

 When you register for the Aalto University Open University course, you are obligated to follow the Rules and Regulations of Aalto University.
 Registration instructions can be found in course descriptions.
-Use the Aimo Service to register for the courses.
+Use the Aimo Service to register for the courses (see instructions below).

 To secure a place on a given course, you must pay the course fee.
 Registration is always binding for a certain course.
 Therefore it is not possible to change the course fee for another course.